openforcefield/openff-evaluator/docs/thermomldatasets.rst

     class Density(PhysicalProperty):
         """A class representation of a mass density property"""

-The |thermoml_decorator| decorator takes in the name of the ThermoML property (as defined by the `IUPAC schema <https:
+The |thermoml_property| decorator takes in the name of the ThermoML property (as defined by the `IUPAC schema <https:
 //trc.nist.gov/ThermoML.xsd>`_) as well as the phases which the framework will be able to estimate this property in.

-Multiple ThermoML properties can be mapped onto a single class using the flexible |register_thermoml|
+Multiple ThermoML properties can be mapped onto a single class using the flexible |register_thermoml_property|
 function.
 As an example, the *'Specific volume, m3/kg'* property (which is simply the reciprocal of mass density) may be mapped onto the |density| by providing a ``conversion_function``::